seamonstr/seamonstr.github.io/_posts/2022-11-09-Angular-first-steps.md

 <MyCustomElement [(val)]="someValue">
 ```

-This is shorthand for the following (assuming that `MyCustomElement`'s output emitter is just emitting the changed value):
+This is shorthand for the following (assuming that `MyCustomElement`'s output emitter is just emitting the changed value). `[val]` is used to tell MyCustomElement that its value needs changing; `changeVal` is the event that will be thrown by an emitter in `MyCustomElement` publish a change that happened.

 ```html
 <MyCustomElement [val]="someValue" (changeVal)="someValue = $event">